xinyig97/trackmedown/User_Guide.md

 - try.py : first time parsing logfile with information saved in dictionary and no output

 ## how to use
+- make sure you have python3 installed with pandas module
 - download MaxMind database : (https://dev.maxmind.com/geoip/geoip2/geolite2/)
 - find the path to your database on your local PC
   - navigate to the your database by using cd on terminal